flarehotspot/sdk-utils/sdk/mkdocs/docs/guides/vue-components.md

     </template>
     ```

-## Go html/template package

 ### Helpers
 Aside from the [Http.VueRoutePath](../api/http-helpers.md#vuerouetpath) method we used to create a link, there are other useful methods within the [HttpHelpers](../api/http-helpers.md) package.
 The `HttpHelpers` can be accessed in the views as `.Helpers` (notice the dot prefix).

-You can check the [HttpHelpers](../api/http-helpers.md) documentation for more information.
+Visit the [HttpHelpers](../api/http-helpers.md) API documentation to learn more.